cip-core-mirrors/S4/README.md

 # S4

 ## About
-S4 is adapter on top of S3 handling caching, deudplication, compression and bulked compression
+S4 is adapter on top of S3 handling caching, deduplication, compression and bulked compression

 ## Solution structure
 |Directory | Description                                         |